 - a number (minimum six) of "No Trumps", (also known as "No-ies") offering to win at least that number of tricks without a trump suit;

 - Misere (pronounced "miz-air"), which is a contract to lose all the tricks, playing alone (partner drops out of the play);

-- Open Misere, which is like Misere, but the contractor's hand is laid face-up on the table after the first trick.
+- Open Misere, sometimes known as Lay Down Misere, which is like Misere, but the contractor's hand is laid face-up on the table after the first trick.

 Once someone has bid, each subsequent bid must be higher than the previous one.
 Higher means either more tricks, or the same number of tricks in a higher suit.
 For this purpose No trumps are highest, followed by Hearts, Diamonds, Clubs, and Spades (lowest).
 Thus the lowest possible bid is Six Spades and the highest is Ten No Trumps.

 Misere is higher than any bid of seven and lower than any bid of eight, but Misere can only be bid after someone has bid seven - Misere cannot be bid directly over a six bid, or when no one has made a positive bid.